x0054/mounty2/README.md

 If the Keychain doesn't have the password for the user, the OS will prompt the user to enter and save the password.

-In some cases it is usefull to only attemnpt to connect to a given share if you are connected to the right WiFi network.
-This is especially usefull in my consulting work.
+In some cases it is useful to only attempt to connect to a given share if you are connected to the right WiFi network.
+This is especially useful in my consulting work.
 To help with this Mounty takes an optional 3rd argument of `WiFi_SSID` and will only attempt the connection if the system is currently connected to the specified SSID.

 ```
 mounty smb://user@server/share /mount/point WiFi_SSID
 ```

-## Instalation
+## Installation